MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -DistributionPoint

-Specify an array of distribution point objects to download the content for this media.
+Specify one or more distribution point objects to which you distributed the content for this media.
+To get this object, use the [Get-CMDistributionPoint](Get-CMDistributionPoint.md) cmdlet.

 ```yaml
 Type: IResultObject[]